kl80/nrf24le1prog/README.md

 - <b>nrf24le1prog erase code</b> - erases all code pages, it's not erase all which can break device, it doesn't clear infopage and nvl memory

 #How to build

 1. AVRasp - open console, go to avrasp folder, type <b>make clean hex</b>, requires avr-gcc in path. nrf24le1prog_asp.hex should be downloaded to AVRasp hardware.
 2. Command line utility - open console, go to prog folder, type <b>make clean prog</b>, requires libusb installed and added to path.

 #Connect to nRF24LE1

+#Thanks to

+MaxMS for his http://homes-smart.ru and ideas for programming nRF24le1 using AVRasp.<br>
+Thomas Fischl for AVRasp, http://www.fischl.de/usbasp.

 ----------------
 #Программатор для nRF24LE1 на основе AVRasp